 - Capital Finance

 - Grow Finance

 - Iron Capital

 - Pepper Money

 - Selfco Leasing

 Equipment finance for manufacturing businesses

 Setting up a manufacturing business requires a major outlay on specialist equipment before you can begin production.
-As your business expands you may need to purchase more plant and machinery to increase your capacity, or to keep up with your competitors as technology advances and best practice evolves.
+As your business expands, you may need to purchase more plant and machinery to increase your capacity, or to keep up with your competitors as technology advances and best practices evolve.

-For high value manufacturing equipment with a medium or long lifespan, a chattel mortgage or finance lease may be the most suitable option.
-These forms of equipment finance will both allow you to take possession of your equipment without a heavy up-front investment, so you'll have cash available for ongoing costs like raw materials and labour.
+A chattel mortgage or finance lease may be the most suitable option for high-value manufacturing equipment with a medium or long lifespan.
+Both options allow you to take possession of your equipment without a significant upfront investment, so you'll have cash available for ongoing costs like raw materials and labour.
 In both cases, you'll need to record the asset and the finance liability on your balance sheet.